solaranamnesis/Das-Ausland/1881/26/1/full-text-english.md

 If I were to concede any verdicts to Mr. Rzehak, he would first have to assure me that he knew my material or at least saw as much material as I have.
 But to the point!

-My proof, first of all, is a negative one, i.e. proof that the mineral structure is not known: and a positive one, that the forms of the meteorites are in accordance with recognized organism forms.
+My proof, first of all, is a negative one, i.e. proof that the mineral structure is not possible: and a positive one, that the forms of the meteorites are in accordance with recognized organism forms.

 ...